shellbro/ansible-role-emacs/README.md

 --------------

 * src_url - URL to Emacs source code archive (required)
-* src_path - directory on the system to store downloaded source code (by default `/root/src`)
+* src_dir - directory on the system to store downloaded source code (by default `/root/src`)

 Dependencies